Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Numerical results

-For noiseless Gaussian measurements, we have found numerically that {\HiLasso} yields good recovery rates for $\mu=0.4$ and $\lambda=0.5$ in our setting, see Appendix~\ref{app:calibration}.
-Therefore these parameters are used for {\HiLasso} in the tests.
-The results of all three algorithm are shown in Figure~\ref{fig:samplingComplexityGaussSignals}.

-It often not required to reconstruct the entire signal in an application.
-Moreoften, a relevant measure of performance is the number of successfully recovered blocks.
+It is often not required to reconstruct the entire signal in an application.
+Instead, a relevant measure of performance is the number of successfully recovered blocks.
 In the following, a block is successfully recovered if it deviates by less than $10^{-5}$ in Euclidean norm from the corresponding block of the original signal.
 For each number of measurements we average the number of recovered blocks over $100$ runs.

-Figure~\ref{fig:samplingComplexityGauss} shows the resulting recovery rates.
+Fig.~\ref{fig:samplingComplexityGauss} shows the resulting recovery rates on the right.
 While for {\HTP} the number of recovered blocks quickly decays for small numbers of samples, {\HiHTP} performs significantly better in this regime.
 Note that the minimal number of not recovered blocks is lower bounded by $2s$, which follows directly from the definition of \HiHTP.
 Furthermore, the {\HiHTP} recovers the content of the active blocks accurately using less measurements then \HTP.
-The {\HiLasso} algorithm shows a similar behaviour as the {\HTP} algorithm but requires even more samples to achive comparable recovery rates.
+The {\HiLasso} algorithm shows a similar behaviour as the {\HTP} algorithm but requires even more samples to achieve comparable recovery rates.

-The better performance of {\HiHTP} compared to {\HTP} can also be obseverd if Gaussian noise is added to the measurement vector.
-The block recovery rates for different numbers of samples and signal-to-noise ratios ($\text{SNR}$) of $10^{5}$ and $10^{2}$ are shown in Figure~\ref{fig:samplingComplexityNoisyGauss}.
-We require a succesfully recovered block to deviate by less than $10^{-2}$ in Euclidean norm from the corresponding block of the original signal.
-For $\text{SNR} = 10^{2}$ the noise prohibits the accuarate recovery of the active blocks for both algorithms.
-But for {\HiHTP} the correct identification of the zero blocks can still be archieved.
-Figure~\ref{fig:samplingComplexityNoisyGaussError} shows the mean distance in Euclidean norm of the reconstructed blocks from the original blocks of the signal.
+The better performance of {\HiHTP} compared to {\HTP} can also be observed if Gaussian noise is added to the measurement vector.
+The block recovery rates for different numbers of samples and signal-to-noise ratios ($\text{SNR}$) of $10^{5}$ and $10^{2}$ are shown in Fig.~\ref{fig:samplingComplexityNoisyGauss} on the left.
+We require a successfully recovered block to deviate by less than $10^{-2}$ in Euclidean norm from the corresponding block of the original signal.
+For $\text{SNR} = 10^{2}$ the noise prohibits the accurate recovery of the active blocks for both algorithms.
+But for {\HiHTP} the correct identification of the zero blocks can still be achieved.
+On the right, Fig.~\ref{fig:samplingComplexityNoisyGauss} shows the mean distance in Euclidean norm of the reconstructed blocks from the original blocks of the signal.